 - Drug Use – With long and sometimes strange hours some drivers may resort to drugs to keep them awake or help them sleep

 Working with an Attorney for Compensation

 Accidents involving commercial trucks and passenger vehicles can be catastrophic.
 If you or someone you know has been injured or killed due to a truck driver’s negligence contact us today.
-Our attorneys at McCoy, Hiestand & Smith have more than 50 years of combined personal injury experience and are ready to fight for you.
+Our attorneys at McCoy & Hiestand have more than 50 years of combined personal injury experience and are ready to fight for you.

-Remember, our personal injury attorneys work on a contingency basis, so we don’t get paid until you do.
+Remember, our truck accident attorneys work on a contingency basis, so we don’t get paid until you do.

 Let Us Put Our 58 Years Of Trial Experience Towards Your Case.